Carolyne Van Lierop/Banjo/Harmony Vocals

 Brady Wallen/Lead Guitar

-Brady Wallen is an ETSU alumni, originally from Williamsburg Kentucky he now makes his hole in Johnson City Tennessee.
-Formally a member of the ETSU Bluegrass Pride Band, he toured with the Clay Hess Band for a couple years.
+Brady Wallen is an ETSU alumni, originally from Williamsburg Kentucky he now makes his home in Sevierville, Tennessee.
+Formerly a member of the ETSU Bluegrass Pride Band, he toured with the Clay Hess Band for a couple years.
 After leaving Clay he began playing banjo with Dreamcatcher at the Ole Smokey Moonshine Distillery in Gatlinburg and Pigeon Forge, and can still be seen playing there.
 Brady grew up in a very musically talented family and began playing guitar at the age of seven, learning from his cousins growing up and playing guitar in his high school’s bluegrass program the Whitley County Colonel Strings led by Rob Powers.
 Brady joined the Amanda Cook Band in April 2021.